2000 Belgian Grand Prix: After the race

 The media focused on Häkkinen overtaking Michael Schumacher for the lead on lap 41.
 After the race, Häkkinen went to Schumacher in parc fermé and told him not to make such a manoeuvre with at high speed that he deemed "a life and death situation" and not to make a move like that again.
 Zonta later said that although he was unaware of Häkkinen's presence, he saw Schumacher in his mirrors.
 Schumacher would go on to be complimentary of the manoeuvre.
 Derick Allsop of The Independent described the impact the move might have on Häkkinen's career, commenting: "Perhaps, he [Mika Häkkinen] will be recognised as a driver worthy of a place in the pantheon of the sport's heroes."
 McLaren team principal Ron Dennis said: "His overtaking manoeuvre I'm sure will go down as one of the greatest in Formula One history."
 In February 2001, Häkkinen's move was chosen by more than 60 Formula One historians as the MasterCard Priceless Moment of the 2000 F1 season.

 The use of a safety car to start the race had a mixed response within the sport.
 Coulthard agreed with the FIA's decision, saying: "I know there will be a debate over it but the fact is I was asked beforehand and I said that, based on the previous years we've had here, the safest thing is to have a safety-car start."
 He added that although the safety-car start eliminated overtaking, it also prevented a major accident.
 Ralf Schumacher also agreed with the decision to start under safety-car conditions.
 ITV-F1 commentator and former driver Martin Brundle felt that the track was not wet enough for a safety car.
 Journalist Nigel Roebuck said that the length of time under safety-car conditions was inadequate, and raised the possibility of abandoning standing starts.
 Whiting consulted Coulthard, the drivers' representative, before making his decision.

-After the race, Häkkinen remained in the World Drivers' Championship lead with 74 points.
-Michael Schumacher was second with 68 points, seven points ahead of Coulthard and nineteen ahead of Barrichello.
-Ralf Schumacher passed Fisichella for fifth place with 20 points, and Frentzen moved ahead of teammate Trulli and Salo.
-In the World Constructors' Championship, McLaren maintained their lead with 125 points and Ferrari remained in second with 117 points.
-Williams increased their lead over Benetton to twelve points, and Jordan remained fifth with 13 points.
+After the race, Häkkinen remained in the World Drivers' Championship lead with 74 championship points.
+Michael Schumacher was second with 68 championship points, seven ahead of Coulthard and nineteen ahead of Barrichello.
+Ralf Schumacher passed Fisichella for fifth place with 20 championship points, and Frentzen moved ahead of teammate Trulli and Salo.
+In the World Constructors' Championship, McLaren maintained their lead with 125 championship points and Ferrari remained in second with 117 championship points.
+Williams increased their lead over Benetton to 12 championship points, and Jordan remained fifth with 13 championship points.
 Given Häkkinen's increased lead, Michael Schumacher acknowledged that his team lacked speed against McLaren in the season's four remaining races but remained confident of winning the world championship.